U.S. flag

 This review helps ensure that housing and population counts are allocated to the correct 2020 Census blocks in the 50 states, District of Columbia, and Puerto Rico.

-If the Census Bureau makes any corrections based on a CQR review:
+If corrections are made based on the CQR review:

 • It will not change apportionment counts, redistricting data, 2020 Census counts, or any other 2020 Census data products.